bentsherman/nf-boost/README.md

 - `done()`: signal that no more values will be emitted

+When there is only one source channel, the `done()` method will be called automatically when the source channel sends the `onComplete` event.
+You can still call it manually, e.g. to finalize the output earlier.
+When there are multiple source channels, you are responsible for calling `done()` at the appropriate time -- if you don't call it, your operator will wait forever.

+When there are multiple source channels, `onNext` and `onComplete` events are *synchronized*.
+This way, you don't need to worry about making your event handlers thread-safe, because they will be invoked on one event at a time.

 Available options:

 - `emits`: List of output channel names when using `thenMany`.
 Whereas `then` emits a single channel, `thenMany` emits a multi-channel output (similar to processes and workflows) where each output can be accessed by name.

-- `onNext`: Closure that is invoked when a value is emitted.
+- `onNext( value, [i] )`: Closure that is invoked when a value is emitted by a source channel.
 Equivalent to providing a closure as the first argument.
+When there are multiple source channels, the closure is invoked with a second argument corresponding to the index of the source channel.

-- `onComplete`: Closure that is invoked after the last value is emitted by the channel.
+- `onComplete( [i] )`: Closure that is invoked after the last value is emitted by a source channel.
+When there are multiple source channels, the closure is invoked with the index of the source channel.

-- `onError`: Closure that is invoked when an exception is raised while handling an `onNext` event.
-It will not make further calls to `onNext` or `onComplete`.
-The `onError` method takes as its parameter the `Throwable` that caused the error.
+- `onError( error )`: Closure that is invoked when an exception is raised while handling an `onNext` event.
+It is invoked the exception that caused the error.
+No further calls will be made to `onNext` or `onComplete` after this event.
 By default, the error is logged and the workflow is terminated.

 - `singleton`: Whether the output channel should be a value (i.e. *singleton*) channel.
 By default, it is determined by the source channel, i.e. if the source is a value channel then the output will also be a value channel and vice versa.

-Limitations:

-- Multiple inputs are not supported.
-Operators with multiple inputs tend to be more complex and not amenable to abstraction.
-If you need to implement such an operator, you can implement it the "conventional" way in a plugin.

 ## Development